codetam/hailo_project/yolo_inference/README.md

 ```

 ## Running the inference
 TAPPAS is a GStreamer based library of plug-ins.
-It enables using a Hailo devices within gstreamer pipelines to create inteliggent video processing applications.
+It enables using a Hailo devices within gstreamer pipelines to create intelligent video processing applications.
 GStreamer’s development framework makes it possible to write any type of **streaming multimedia application**.
 The framework is based on plugins that will provide various codecs and other functionality and that can be linked and arranged in a pipeline, which defines the flow of the data.
 Here is the GStreamer pipeline used:

 ```shellscript